kadolor/wvs/wvs_cli.md

 ### Review the tabular data

-WVS contains an example directory with several CSV files that co
+WVS contains an example directory with several CSV files that can be transformed with WVS.

+To navigate to examples directory

 ###